 ITF Coach Registration

-The number of coaches travelling on the NEC Wheelchair Tennis Tour continues to grow.
+The number of coaches travelling on the UNIQLO Wheelchair Tennis Tour continues to grow.
 The ITF believes that coaches are key to the future growth of the sport and are integral to raising the standards of play and levels of professionalism in the sport.
 The ITF have commenced a coach registration scheme to build up a database of coaches involved and active in wheelchair tennis.

 If you would like to nominate a coach for registration, please send a copy of their qualification to email@example.com.
 Please be aware, that they must hold a recognised tennis coaching qualification and be nominated by their ITF member nation to be eligible for registration.